kmcleod81/employee-directory/README.md

 * [Link to Page](##Link-to-Page)

 ## Description
-This Employee Directory app enables a user sort the table by name in alphabetical order, as well as filter the users by case sensative name.
+This Employee Directory app built with React enables a user sort the table by name in alphabetical order, as well as filter the users by case sensative name.

 ## User Story
 * As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.